Edit in GitHubLog an issue

 With style reference image

-Note the effect that the style reference image had on the generated result.
+Note the effect that the style reference image has on the generated result.
+Our new image has the same color scheme, lighting and flame effects that we provided in our reference.

 Using a Structure Reference Image

 The next feature you'll see is how to use an image as a structure reference.
-As you can imagine, this tells Firefly to use the source not as a 'design reference' (ie: trying to match color schemes and styling), but more the actual structure of the source image itself.
-First, as with the style reference example, once you've uploaded your image using the Firefly Upload API, you can reference it in the your data sent to the API:
+As you can imagine, this tells Firefly to use the source less as a reference on color schemes and styling, but to use the source image as a reference for the image's composition.
+First, as with the style reference example, once you've uploaded your image using the Firefly Upload API, you can reference it in the your API call:

 Copied to your clipboard